SoulKa/master-thesis-benchmarks/README.md

 # Source Code for Tools and Microbenchmarks

 This repository contains all microbenchmark routines used for my master thesis.
 The plotter and tools for Occlum and Gramine are also included.
-Note that these files are originially intended for my personal use only and I worked only on a single remote machine.
-Some bash scripts require fixed filepaths.
-If you need to use them, you must change these paths accordingly and install al dependencies.
+Note that these files are originially intended for my personal use only and I worked only on a single remote machine thus some bash scripts require fixed filepaths.
+If you need to use them, you must change these paths accordingly and install all dependencies.

 ## Content of this Repository